Meritage Homes (NYSE:MTH) Updates Q4 2022 Earnings Guidance

 Meritage Homes Stock Up 3.4 %

-In other Meritage Homes news, CAO Alison Sasser sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, August 15th.
+In other Meritage Homes news, CAO Alison Sasser sold 1,000 shares of Meritage Homes stock in a transaction on Monday, August 15th.
 The stock was sold at an average price of $87.92, for a total value of $87,920.00.
-Following the sale, the chief accounting officer now owns 1,443 shares in the company, valued at approximately $126,868.56.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Following the sale, the chief accounting officer now owns 1,443 shares in the company, valued at $126,868.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 Insiders own 1.80% of the company’s stock.

 Meritage Homes Corporation, together with its subsidiaries, designs and builds single-family homes in the United States.
 The company operates through two segments, Homebuilding and Financial Services.
 It acquires and develops land; and constructs, markets, and sells homes for first-time and first move-up buyers.